anytizer/api.php/readme.md

 # API.PHP

 Minimalistic API Gateway using Apache/.htaccess url rewriting, PHP and PDO.
+The output is always of JSON type except in case of exceptions raised.

-This work is an example purpose only, as __Proof of Concept__, and may not be suitable for production.
+This is an example purpose __Proof of Concept__ work, and may not be suitable for production.
+However, you can expand it, add security features and use.

 ## Installation